sozu/py-dhampyr/README.md

 assert dict([(str(k), f.name) for k, f in r.failures]) == {"a": "int", "b": "lt3", "c": "gt1"}
 ```

-`ValidationResult` provides a method `or_else`, which returns the validated instance if validation succeeded, otherwise invokes a function with the validation error.
-This feature is useful especially when the application is developed on a framework which has its own exception handling functionalily.
+`ValidationResult` provides a method `or_else`, which returns the validated instance if validation succeeded, otherwise invokes given function with the validation error.
+This feature is useful especially when the application is developed on a framework which has its own exception handling functionality.

 ```
 def handle_error(e):